divijmishra/cse6242-project/README.md

 This package guides the user through downloading and cleaning the data, analysis, and then setting up the interactive UI.
 We use Python 3.7 for data cleaning and precinct-wise trend and time series analysis.
 The UI is built using D3.js, and we have included the d3 scripts required.
 We have provided a directory structure at the end of this README for your reference.

-You can also check out our project poster and project report in the DOC folder.
+You can also check out our project poster (team019poster.pdf) and project report (team019report.pdf).

 # INSTALLATION: